mrnkim/crop-seek/README.md

+⚠️ This app supports indexes created with the latest models—Marengo 2.7 and Pegasus 1.2.
+For indexes built with older models, such as Marengo 2.6 and Pegasus 1.1, please refer to [Crop-Seek-V1.2](https://github.com/mrnkim/crop-seek-v1.2), which supports these models using API version 1.2.

 ## 👋 Introduction

 Crop and Seek demonstrates the power of advanced video search capabilities using the Twelve Labs API.
 By implementing both text and image-based search, along with the unique image cropping feature, this application provides a flexible and powerful tool for discovering relevant video content.